Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

 The maximum value for our CDF[Total] is limited by `FREQ_MAX_VALUE`.
-This means that our next step is to check if we need to reduce our CDF values.
+This means that our next step is to check if we need to normalize our CDF values.

 ```
 void BasicACByteModel::update(u32 Symbol)